 Robert shared their excitement when it came time to distribute the special kits and how the older women called them "magic bags" as they discussed feminine hygiene with the adolescent girls, a topic rarely discussed in their culture.

 But the women behind Dignity4Girls did not want to just supply the product, we wanted to encourage Kenyan independence.
 Through a donation, Gladys, a Kenyan seamstress was sent to the Days for Girls University in Uganda to be trained in sewing the products as well as business management.
-With the proper equipment.
-As of 2019, Gladys set up shop in Kenya and is training local women to sew the much needed pads!
+Gladys has now set up shop in Kenya, continues to attend official DfG group sessions, and is training local women to sew the much-needed pads!

 Dignity4Girls has also helped ship over 2,000 kits to Liberia and is in the process of helping establish sewing classes in two high schools.